-6. Employment Status Eligibility
+5. Employment Status Eligibility

-Individuals identified as unemployed or economically inactive may be at particular risk of social exclusion.
-The Community Employment approach is to fund activities that promote social and economic inclusion and all providers will need to demonstrate that projects contribute to the priority of targeting the unemployed and economically inactive.
+Individuals identified as long-term unemployed or economically inactive may be at particular risk of social exclusion as they may not be supported through mainstream services.
+The Community Employment approach is to fund activities that promote social and economic inclusion and all providers will need to demonstrate that projects contribute to the priority of targeting the long-term unemployed and economically inactive.

 It is recognised that some residents will not be able to move directly into employment at the end of the project but, where employment is a realistic target for participants, this is the preferred outcome.
 Each project should identify what percentage of participants will move into employment.
 Projects should also demonstrate how all other participants will have made measurable progress towards employment.

 Providers will need to demonstrate that their projects will provide participants who are not employed by the end of the project with an action plan going forward and pathways onto other provision or support for continued progression.
-Providers must also demonstrate a commitment to signposting participants through knowledge of specific, relevant, local progression routes.
+Providers must also demonstrate a commitment to signposting participants through knowledge of specific, relevant, local progression pathways.

 Economically inactive "Inactive" are persons not in employment when joining your project, have not been seeking work within the last 4 weeks before commencing on your project and/or are unable to start work within the next 2 weeks of joining your project.
 Economically inactive is not defined by the benefits a participant is claiming.
-A person may be economically inactive if they: Are not working and not available to start work immediately Are out of work, but are not available to start tomorrow should a job become available Are aged over 25 Long-term unemployed Persons who are available for and actively seeking work Aged over 25 and unemployed continuously for 12+ months Eligibility requirements Please refer to the London Councils ESF Programme 2014-2020 Eligibility Guidance for further information on the Community Employment programme eligibility and evidence requirements
+A person may be economically inactive if they: Are not working and not available to start work immediately Are out of work, but are not available to start tomorrow should a job become available Long-term unemployed Persons who are available for and actively seeking work unemployed Unemployed continuously for 12+ months Eligibility requirements Please refer to the London Councils ESF Programme 2014-2020 Eligibility Guidance for further information on the Community Employment programme eligibility and evidence requirements.
+The focus of this funding opportunity will be to support out-of-work Enfield residents aged 25 and over

-7. Funding Requirements - Applicant Eligibility
+6. Funding Requirements - Applicant Eligibility

 Only one application per organisation can be submitted for each round.
+Successful Round 1 applicants are allowed to apply for the Round 2 Enfield ESF Community Employment Grant.

-The London Councils ESF Community Employment Programme and the London Borough of Tower Hamlets Community Grants Programme will not assess funding proposals from any organisation that does not meet the conditions listed below.
+London Councils and the London Borough of Enfield, through the ESF Community Employment Programme, will not assess funding proposals from any organisation that does not meet the conditions listed below.
 This programme will only fund organisations that are/have: